 - Query reformulation: Breaking complex queries into component parts for better matching

-These enhancements help bridge the gap between how users naturally express their needs and how business information is structured within the directory.
+These features help close the gap between how people naturally describe what they need and how business information is structured in the directory.

-Directory search algorithms now attempt to classify the intent behind queries:
+Directory search algorithms now try to classify the intent behind a query:

 - Navigational intent: Looking for a specific business (“Joe’s Plumbing”)